givemesomefaces/dependency-checker/README.md

 cd eye
 make build
 ```
-You can modify the `eye/assets/default-config.yaml` file (it must be rebuilt after each modification to take effect), if the `-c` parameter is not specified and the current directory does not have `.dependency.yaml` file, then `default-config.yaml` will be used,
+You can modify the `eye/assets/default-config.yaml`(not recommended) file (it must be rebuilt after each modification to take effect), if the `-c` parameter is not specified and the current directory does not have `.dependency.yaml` file, then `default-config.yaml` will be used,